 I Got a Sonos Arc and Then Didn’t Leave My Home for Weeks.
 Here’s What Happened.

 Our Global Head of Editorial, Steven Saftig, managed to get his hands on the new Sonos Arc right before we closed our offices.
 He couldn’t stop talking about our newest soundbar, so we finally told him to just write a blog post about it.
 From setup to Dolby Atmos, he shares what it’s like to have an Arc in your home when you’re spending the entire day there.
-He also talked with sound engineer Chris Jenkins about his Oscar-winning sound mixing for Mad Max: Fury Road and what it’s like to hear it in Dolby Atmos, the gold standard for home theater audio.
+He also talked with sound engineer Chris Jenkins about his Oscar-winning sound mixing for Mad Max: Fury Road and what it’s like to hear it in Dolby Atmos, the gold standard for home cinema audio.

-I was on a train, coming back to Santa Barbara after visiting my family when I got the email from our head of HR: “All employees, please work from home.”
+I was on a train, coming back to Santa Barbara after visiting my family, when I got the email from our head of HR: “All employees, please work from home.”
 We were a little under two months away from announcing Sonos Arc to the world and I hadn’t even heard what it sounded like yet.
 Whenever I write about our products for the blog, I immerse myself in the experience because I want to be able to share what it’s like to actually live with them.
-How was I going to write about our new home theater speaker without ever having heard it?
+How was I going to write about our new home cinema speaker without ever having heard it?
 And, to be honest, I still didn’t fully understand what Dolby Atmos was—one of Arc’s most exciting features.
 So when I received that email, asking us to get everything we needed out of the office by the end of the day, I panicked.
 So I started texting.
 Desperately.

 Hey, does anyone have one of our new, top secret speakers lying around?
 Just, you know, waiting to be picked up?
 Like, right now?